fakuivan/orvibo-gynoid-zigbee-hub-hack/README.md

 `jn_reset` seems to be a reference to other board revisions that use a JN5168A as the ZigBee MCU, setting it to zero enables the MCU and setting it to 1 disables it.
-This does not seem to be enough to initialize the MCU though, it seems like the vihome program does something extra to initialize it.
+The baud rate to communicate with the MCU is 57600.

 ### Default credentials